 Are you leaving Microsoft Outlook for another email client?
 Most non-Outlook clients are unable to import Outlook .pst/.ost files because the format is proprietary to Microsoft.
 A workaround is to convert your Outlook .pst emails into an open email format called MBOX, or MBX.

-For converting email files to different formats, PstViewer Pro by Encryptomatic LLC is a useful and affordable Windows software tool.
-PstViewer Pro can read in files such as Outlook .pst, .ost, .eml, and .msg, then output the emails to different target formats, including MBOX, CSV, HTML, PDF, image files like PNG, GIF, and more.
+For converting email files to different formats, EmlViewer Pro by Encryptomatic LLC (also known as PstViewer Pro) is a helpful and affordable Windows software tool.
+EmlViewer Pro can read in files such as Outlook .pst, .ost, .eml, and .msg, then output the emails to different target formats, including MBOX, CSV, HTML, PDF, image files like PNG, GIF, and more.

-Next, click on PstViewer Pro’s “Export” menu tab, then select “MBOX from the drop down list.
+Next, click on EmlViewer Pro’s “Export” menu tab, then select “MBOX from the drop down list.
 The partial screen shot below shows the Export menu with MBOX selected.

 To begin the export process, click the yellow “Export” button.